malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Theory Overview

-The mechanisms that lead to human consciousness are best explained by examining them in the context of three groups of overlayed views.
+The mechanisms that lead to human consciousness are best explained by examining them in the context of three overlayed views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)

-The _physical_ view sees the human brain as a collection of neurons.
+The _physical_ view examines the human brain as a collection of neurons.
 While some regions have specific functionality that we understand, other regions serve many purposes.
 Many different kinds of behaviours are tightly integrated and overlapping making it very hard to identify the pathways that apply to conscious experience.

-The _logical_ view sees the brain as layers of simplified computational architectures, with specific focus on the high-level thought mechanism.
+The _logical_ view examines the brain as layers of simplified component architectures.

-The _virtual_ view exists only as the data state that is produced, transferred, and examined by the _logical_ view.
-However, some important concepts and behaviours are best examined within the framework of the _virtual_ view.
+The _data_ view examines the data state that is produced, transferred, and processed by the _logical_ view.

-The majority of discussions presented here are in the context of the logical and virtual views.
+The majority of discussions presented here are in the context of the logical and data views.

 ## Physical View
 tbd.